cgtrout/MSFS-PyScriptManager/Docs/Community_Addon_Guide.md

 This document will explain how to install and use the optional community addon toolbar.
 This toolbar will allow printouts from the "virtual_pos_printer" script to show in a MSFS toolbar for those in VR.

-Built in collaboration with chrisut - thank-you Chris for the assistance!
+Built in collaboration with chrisaut - thank-you Chris for the assistance!

   <img src="https://github.com/user-attachments/assets/ab4973c7-11b2-48b4-bd11-053128d64856" alt="Description of image" width="300">